Flame-crowned Flowerpecker

 Interesting Facts About the Flame-crowned Flowerpecker

-• 2Despite its small size, the Flame-crowned Flowerpecker plays a vital role in pollination, aiding in the reproduction of many native plant species.
+• 2Despite its small size, only 9-10 cm in length, the Flame-crowned Flowerpecker plays a crucial role in seed dispersal.

 Flame-crowned Flowerpecker Conservation Status